Psychology with Criminology - BSc (Hons)

 Why Choose Us?

 - We aim to infuse learning with exposure to real-world experiences.
-Through participation in the Social Impact Hub, we give students the chance to work on real-life projects.
+We provide students with the opportunity to work on real-world projects.
 These offer a unique opportunity for students to gain this invaluable experience while they study.

-- This course is accredited by the British Psychological Society (BPS) and gives you Graduate Basis for Chartered Membership (GBC) when you pass the course.
+- This course is accredited by the British Psychological Society (BPS) and gives you the opportunity to receive a Graduate Basis for Chartered Membership (GBC) when you pass the course with a 2.2 honours degree or higher.

 - Our staff are research active, allowing research-informed teaching and learning activities.
-You will be given the opportunity to learn and participate in a number of research projects throughout the year and we hold regular academic research seminars, which are recorded for our online students.
+You will be given the opportunity to learn and participate in a number of research projects throughout the year.
+This will allow you to develop valuable research knowledge and skills.

-- We are dedicated to fostering curiosity, critical thinking, and scientific inquiry in the realm of psychology, and our state-of-the-art facilities reflect this.
+- We are dedicated to fostering curiosity, critical thinking, and scientific inquiry in the realm of psychology, and our recently refurbished Lab facilities reflect this.

 Open Days